Daquiver1/Frontend-Grading-Assignment/README.md

 # Application Usage

-Welcome to my application!
+Welcome to our application!
 This section provides a guide on how to use the various functionalities of the application.

 ## Logging In